mobiquity-networks/MN-Notifications-Android-SDK/README.md

 ## Setup ##
 This SDK requires use of the Android Studio development environment.
 It is packaged an AAR and hosted on jcenter so please ensure you have jcenter setup as a repository for your app.
 For more information please refer to the Android documentation here: https://developer.android.com/studio/build/index.html

+If you have already integrated a previous version of the Mobiquity Networks SDKs, we highly suggest you read through the section titled "Migrating From V1" below.

-In the the app module build.gradle we need to add this SDK as a dependency:
+In the the app module build.gradle we need to add 2 dependencies:
 ```
 dependencies {
     ...
+    compile 'com.mobiquitynetworks:mn-notifications:1.2.1'
-    compile 'com.mobiquitynetworks:mn-notifications:1.2'
+    compile 'com.google.android.gms:play-services-ads:8.4.0'
     ...
 }
 ```
+If your app is already using the full Google Play Services package, then you don't need the Google Play Services Ads dependency.
+The SDK will support any version of Google Play Services framework from 7.8.0 and up.

 The SDK is now part of your application and ready to be used.